 W Flayed ghost- Hideous phantoms capable of inflicting illusory wounds that temporarily reduce the stamina of their victims.

 These undead horrors spread rot and sickness in their wake.
 While they do leave corpses, only other ghouls would find them edible.
-Followers of Fedhas Madash may pray to instantly destroy them and gain piety (but not XP).
+Followers of Fedhas Madash may use their Fungal Bloom ability to instantly destroy them and gain piety (but not XP).

 n Bog body- Decaying figures found in swampy areas.
 They possess chilling magic and an icy touch.